AI Knowledge & LogicAI Analytics & Insights

 "If the concern does not match any known values, classify as 'Others'.
 If the conversation is not product-related, leave blank."

-You can analyze bot and agent behavior, not just customer messages
+You can analyze the bot's behavior, not just customer messages

 "Return 'Yes' if the bot offered partial refunds, otherwise output 'No'."

-"If the bot provided information of the wrong person and the customer complained about it, output 'Yes'.
+"If the bot provided information about the wrong person and the customer complained about it, output 'Yes'.
 Otherwise, output 'No'."

 Complex logic works